rmsrosa/ChainPlots.jl/README.md

 At the moment, the recipe has been tested with most of the layers in [Flux.jl/Basic Layers](https://fluxml.ai/Flux.jl/stable/models/layers/), as well as with a number of "functional" layers (e.g. `x³ = x -> x .^ 3`, `dx = x -> x[2:end] - x[1:end-1]`), and with all activation functions in [Flux/NNlib](https://fluxml.ai/Flux.jl/stable/models/nnlib/).

-There is, however, only partial support for multidimensional layers (convolutional and pooling layers, as well as data with multiple batches) in the sense that only 1d and 2d views are available, and with the 2d visualization not being that great yet.
+There is, however, only partial support for multidimensional layers (convolutional and pooling layers, as well as data with multiple batches) in the sense that only 1d and 2d views are available, and with the 2d visualization not being that great, yet.
 But hopefully soon there will be a proper multidimensional visualization for them.
-Batches are collapse into a single lot.
+Batches are collapsed into a single lot.

 ## How it works

 There is a distinction between netwoks starting with a layer with fixed-size input (Dense and Recurrent) and networks starting with a layer with variable-size input (Convolutional, Pooling, and functional).

 In the former case, just passing a network `m = Chain(...)` to plot works, e.g. `plot(m)`.
-In the latter case, one needs to pass along an initial input `a` as the second argument, like `plot(m, a)`, so that the plot recipe can properly figure out the size of each layer.
+In the latter case, one needs to pass along an initial input `inp`, or input size `inpsz = size(inp)`, as the second argument, like `plot(m, inp)` or `plot(m, inpsz)`, so that the plot recipe can properly figure out the size of each layer.

-Any other argument for plot is accepted, like `plot(m, a, title="Convolutional network with $(length(m)) layers", titlefont = 12)`
+Any other argument for plot is accepted, like `plot(m, inp, title="Convolutional network with $(length(m)) layers", titlefont = 12)`

 One can also obtain a metagraph with `mg = ChainPlots.chaingraph(m)` or `mg = ChainPlots.chaingraph(m, a)`.
 The current attributes can be seen in the docstring for `chaingraph`.